 - If using Cloudfront as your CDN, try Cloudflare for your status page instead.

-- Resolve your domain name with a different DNS provider, in case of outage at the DNS level.
+- Resolve your domain name with a different DNS provider, in case of an outage at the DNS level.

 - Finally, put your status page on a different domain, purchased through a different registrar.